sftpplus/sftpplus-docs/src/doc_source/standards/cryptography.rst

 and accounts authenticated via OS, LDAP, HTTP API, or other methods.

-These limits prevent denial of service attacks, and mitigate other types of attacks.
+These limits prevent denial of service attacks and mitigate other types of attacks.

 We recommend using passwords no longer than 128 characters.
 This allows using TOTP and other multi-factor authentication methods